frnck37/autolamp/README.md

 13. To stop the access point and reconnect the card to the internet, execute the following command: `sudo systemctl disable hostapd`

 14. Please note that SSH connection works very well through the access point.
 You can directly paste your files and websites into the directory `www/yourbox.box/public_html` using, with your IP instead of the example, the command `sudo scp /home/yourpc/yoursite yourpi@192.168.1.19:/home/yourpi/var/www/yourbox.box/public_html`.
+You must have SSH server enabled on your Rapsberrypi.
+Type sudo systemctl enable ssh in your Rapsberrypi console prior to anything.

 15. You can host whatever you want, it's your server, and your internet!
-For example, blogs or CMS like PluxMl, Wordpress (requires configuring a MySQL database, easily done with phpMyAdmin), all HTML/JS/CSS, PHP scripts of any kind, etc.
+For example, blogs or CMS like PluxMl, Wordpress (requires configuring a MySQL database, easily done with phpMyAdmin), all HTML/JS/CSS, PHP scripts of any kind, etc. Simply put your files in your virtual hosts directories : /var/www/yourbox.box/public_html

 16. To execute Javascript on the backend, install node.js and npm. (see documentation: links)